Color scales in Excel are similar to Data Bars. Get a quick overview of your data! The shade of the color represents the value in the cell.

 2. Select the Home tab, and locate the Styles Group.
 Click Conditional Formatting.

 3. Locate the Color Scales drop-down menu.

 Pick the preferred color scheme and click it.

 Use the red-white-blue color scale.

-Explanation: By default, Excel calculates the median and apply three different colors to highlight cells.
+Explanation: By default, Excel calculates the median and applies three colors to highlight cells.